niraunjana/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### RESULTS :
-Thus the flipflops-using-verilog are designedand and the truth table is verified using quartus.
+Thus the flipflops-using-verilog are designed and and the truth table is verified using quartus.